Accessed via water bus or the Canada Creek Railway, Thorpe Farm provided guests with an opportunity to learn about a traditional 1930’s farm.

 As the theme park developed over time, and new attractions focused on entertainment rather than education, Thorpe Farm’s visitor numbers began to dwindle.
 In 2007 Thorpe Park announced that the farm would not be opening for the new season, and emphasised the many new attractions that had been installed for all the family in the years prior.

-Today, the site is used as a nursery and horticultural facility that serves the theme park, with the listed buildings still intact.
+Today, the site is used as a storage, nursery and horticultural facility that serves the theme park, with the listed buildings still intact.
 A portion of the farm fields next to Manor Lake were excavated to provide areas of flood storage to compensate for the partial infilling of the lake for theme park expansion.

 Explore other past rides and attractions in our dedicated archive.